 It’s simple.
-You can open up an IRA or Individual Retirement Arrangement—often known as an Individual Retirement Account.
+You can start investing by opening an IRA or Individual Retirement Arrangement—often known as an Individual Retirement Account.

 A quick Google search may leave your head spinning as there are a lot of options—many of which won’t be a good fit for your situation.